 The Advantages of Infrared Space Heaters

-Infrared heaters can be a more energy-efficient option than many other space heaters, and because they do not move large quantities of air around, they don't dry out the air excessively or move dust around, as, for example, a forced air heating system does.
+Because they do not move large quantities of air around, they don't dry out the air excessively or move dust around compared to forced air heating systems.
 They are also considerably safer than other types of space heaters since the heating coils do not become ultra hot.
-They have gained popularity of late as an efficient form of zone heating to keep a room, space or zone warm and comfortable.

 Types of Portable Electric Infrared Heaters

-Whether you are shopping for a small table-top unit, a larger portable model with wheels, or a fixed fireplace style infrared heater, where are some features to look for:
+Whether you are shopping for a small table-top unit, a larger portable model with wheels, or a fireplace-style infrared heater, you should always make sure your unit has:

 - Cool-to-the-touch exterior

-- Heating capacity suitable for the area (some can heat 1000 sq. ft. or more)
+- Heating capacity suitable for your area (some can heat 1000 sq. ft. or more)

 - Wheels that swivel